dalejung/edamame/README.md

 =======

 * All operations should go through a central hub.
 This allows us to keep track of history and intermediate dataframes.
 * This would allow us to generate a manifest for all frames.
 Essentially some source frame with a chain of operations.
-This would serve as metadata and a unqique ID.
+This would serve as metadata and a unique ID.
 * Source frames would require some sort of unique ID to support this chain.
 * All operations should be deferred if possible.
 They should return un-evaluated expressions masquerading as real objects.
 * IF an operation, or set of operations, takes enough time to generate, the hub would automatically write to disk.
 Technically speaking, all we would need to recreate environment would be the source data and the manifest of operations.